Why crankcase blow-by is harder to filter than you think

 - Soot and carbon particles: Hard, abrasive particles from incomplete combustion — particularly heavy in diesel engines

-- Acidic condensates: Water vapour combined with sulphur oxides and nitrogen oxides forms corrosive acids (sulphuric, nitric) that attack filter media
+- Acidic condensates: Water vapour combined with sulphur and nitrogen oxides forms corrosive acids (sulphuric, nitric)

-- Unburnt hydrocarbons: Fuel vapour and partially combusted compounds that can degrade adhesive bonds in filter elements
+- Unburnt hydrocarbons: Fuel vapour and partially combusted compounds that can degrade filter media

-This hostile combination is precisely why many crankcase ventilation filters suffer short service life.
-Standard coalescing elements designed for clean compressed air or vacuum pump duty simply cannot cope with the soot loading and acidic conditions found in engine blow-by.
+Standard coalescing elements designed for compressed air or vacuum pump duty simply cannot cope with the soot loading and acidic conditions in engine blow-by.
+Using the wrong element leads to service intervals of just a few hundred hours instead of thousands.

 CCV vs. OCV — two approaches, different filtration demands